Skip to content

 What are the disadvantages of VoIP phones?

-Since VoIP phones rely on the internet, they rely on your internet connection to ensure your calls are clear to you and your recipient.
-Given that, you need a strong internet connection as well as a high-quality service provider with reliable uptime.
+Since VoIP phones rely on the internet, they rely on your internet connection to send and receive calls.
+This means you need a strong WiFi connection — as well as a service provider with reliable uptime — to ensure business calls are as high-quality as possible.

 5/5 - (8 votes)